-We are currently watching the school systems in Colorado and across the country.
-As we see what is working, we will make adjustments to our protocols along with advice from our attending physician and other health care providers.
-The ultimate goal is safety, which we were able to provide in summer 2021 through adjustments to the program to minimize mixing of large groups, hand washing, regular cleaning, and masks.
+Safety is a priority to us at CCO.
+We are committed to keeping campers and staff safe and will follow guidelines from our local, state, and federal entities.
+CCO will make adjustments to our protocols along with advice from our attending physician and other health care providers.
+The ultimate goal is safety, which we were able to provide in Summer 2021 through adjustments to the program to minimize mixing of large groups, hand washing, regular cleaning, and masks.

 We will be utilizing and maximizing NPI’s (Non-pharmaceutical interventions like masks, distancing and hand washing) throughout the camp week for maximum safety.

 Camp Chief Ouray is committed to protecting the health and safety of our campers and staff and continues to closely follow both state and local guidelines related to COVID-19 protocols and vaccines.
 CCO will continue to monitor the potential for vaccine requirements for campers.
 Should we move forward with requiring vaccination, CCO will work with families who do not feel comfortable vaccinating their camper to issue a full refund.
 Thank you for working with us to keep our campers and staff members healthy.

 Please see our past newsletters and Zoom recordings for information from summer 2021.
 We will be offering these again for Summer 2022.